Shared inbox software: Boosting team collaboration and productivity

 First initial, middle initial, and first four letters of the last name

-You can utilize any combination or number of characters to make an abbreviated name or professional email address.
+You can use any combination or number of characters to make an abbreviated name or professional email address.

-In the model above, we utilized the user's first and middle initials followed by the four letters of their last name.
+In the model above, we used the user's first and middle initials followed by the four letters of their last name.

-However, you can utilize any mix of initials and a few characters that check out for your business.
+However, you can use any mix of initials and a few characters that check out for your business.

 The following are two instances of utilizing the above format for making a professional email address: